VladRodionov/mcdc-redis/README.md

 - Async hot loading on replicas

 All compression is transparent to applications.
 Applications continue using Redis/Valkey normally.
-Read more about benefits of a dictionary comnpression: [Dictionary Compression 101](https://github.com/VladRodionov/mcdc#dictionary-compression-101)
+Read more about benefits of a dictionary compression: [Dictionary Compression 101](https://github.com/VladRodionov/mcdc#dictionary-compression-101)

 ---